In this section

 value

-The function that requires the only argument, the name of the header (string).
+Function that accepts one mandatory argument—the header name (string).
 It returns the value of the first header with the specified name or nil, if there is no header with this name.

 Function